scpyork/Comtrade_parse/README.md

 - the basic conda distribution - this contains os,sys,re,pandas,numpy,base etc.
 - h5py
 - boto3

+## Running order
+1. Get all the keys using `whatfiles.py`
+2. Find all the types needed with `get_types.py`
+3. Check for any further tweaks `typearrays.json`

+4. Run `correct.py` for all required files.
+This is best done in parallel using the shell script and slurm (a different file may be required for other managers, eg PBS. )

+5. Concat all the hdf5 files into a single, smaller one using `concat_h5.py`

+6. Extract and query code with an adaption of `extract_full.py`

 ## Directory contents and their description.